Winning the Battle, Losing the War

 But Hyland’s own more recent experiences with activism have left her even more disillusioned than before.
 Neither of the city’s two main environmental groups, in her view, represent her needs or are serious about real change.
 “They don’t care about us,” she says.

 The groups also fundamentally disagree with one another.
 The Chester Environmental Partnership, which is run out of a local church, maintains that collaborating with polluters is essential to making progress.
-Chester Environmental Justice, meanwhile, led by an environmental advocate with roots in Bucks County, maintains that aggressive activism is the only ethical and effective way to fight pollution.
+Chester Environmental Justice Network, meanwhile, led by an environmental advocate with roots in Bucks County, maintains that aggressive activism is the only ethical and effective way to fight pollution.

 On a Monday morning in early April 1993, Chester residents carrying handmade signs reading, “We Deserve Clean Air” and “Save Chester, Stop the Incinerator” gathered in front of the county government building in the borough of Media.
 The protesters, organized by a group called Chester Residents Concerned for Quality Living (CRCQL), were rallying against what was then the Westinghouse waste-to-energy plant.
 The plant, built two years earlier on the waterfront, had flooded the city with truck traffic and stoked fears of air pollution among residents.